Premji: Rise of a Warrior

-The film was released on 10 July 2015 in Gujarat and received much critical acclaim, especially the bold storyline, direction and performances.
+The film was released on 10 July 2015 in Gujarat and received much critical acclaim, especially due to its bold storyline, direction and performances.
 On 31 March 2017, the re-edited version of the film got released for the first time in Mumbai and re-released in Gujarat.

-Premji : Rise of a Warrior received ten Gujarat State Awards for 2015, including Best Film, Best Director- Vijaygiri bava, Best Actor- Mehul Solanki, Best Story-Screenplay.
+Premji : Rise of a Warrior received ten Gujarat State Awards for 2015, including Best Film, Best Director- Vijaygiri Bava, Best Actor- Mehul Solanki, Best Story-Screenplay.